oracc/oracc2/bin/wx/pui/ARCH-README.txt

 P3 works with two kinds of lists: record lists and instance sets.

-A RECORD LIST may be a catalogue list with tabular display of selected fields, a list of glossary articles by glossary-summary, or a list of signs by sign-summary.
+A RECORD LIST (RL) may be a catalogue list with tabular display of selected fields, a list of glossary articles by glossary-summary, or a list of signs by sign-summary.
 An RL is by definition a list of record IDs--either PQX in the case of catalogues, or OIDs in the case of glossaries and signlists.
 An RL may be created by a search of a catalogue, glossary, or signlist, may be precompiled for glossary and signlist records, or may be given in a list file originating from a project's 00lib/lists directory.

-An INSTANCE SET is by definition a list of line, word, or grapheme IDs.
+An INSTANCE SET (IS) is by definition a list of line, word, or grapheme IDs.
 An IS may be created by a search of a txt or lem index, may be precompiled for glossary and signlist instances, or may be given in a list file originating from a project's 00lib/lists directory.